deeplearning4j/deeplearning4j/mnist.md

 The reason we specify the batch size as well as the number of examples is so the user can choose how many examples they want to look at.

+Note to windows uers, in place of the line below, please do the following:

+             1. Download the preserialized mnist dataset [https://drive.google.com/file/d/0B-O_wola53IsWDhCSEtJWXUwTjg/edit?usp=sharing](here):

+             2. Use the following dataset iterator, this one is equivalent to the one below:

+                   DataSet d = new DataSet();
+                   BufferedInputStream bis = new BufferedInputStream(new FileInputStream(new File("path/to/your/file")));
+                   d.load(bis);
+                   bis.close();

+                 DataSetIterator iter = new ListDataSetIterator(d.asList(),10);

 Next, we want to train a deep-belief network to reconstruct the MNIST data set.
 This is done with following snippet:

-         //Train on batches of 10 out of 60000 DataSetIterator mnistData = new MnistDataSetIterator(10,60000);
+         //Train on batches of 10 out of 60000
+         //Unix only
+         DataSetIterator mnistData = new MnistDataSetIterator(10,60000);

         //obtain the number of columns directly, this allows you to be agnostic to the number of training input columns.
         DataSet first = fetcher.next();
 		int numIns = first.getFirst().columns;